Chicago BitTorrent Download Lawyer Defending Victims Accused of BitTorrent Copyright Infringement

 You need and deserve the best legal advice from an attorney who has both settled and litigated BitTorrent download cases.
 Our BitTorrent copyright infringement lawyer has that experience.
 Erin has represented thousands of people as a defense lawyer for alleged BitTorrent downloads across the country.
 Some of those people settled.
 Some proved they were not responsible for the download and were dismissed without litigating.
 Some litigated their cases and won, or the plaintiff eventually gave up the lawsuit.
 Erin’s experience working with torrent download copyright infringement cases, in both settlement and litigation, means she can help you figure out whether to settle your case or to litigate, with a plan that is sensitive to your financial and privacy concerns.

-Settlement is not surrender.
+A settlement is not surrendering.
 In all litigation, whether the parties are major corporations or individuals, assessments are made as to how much it will cost to litigate a case all the way in court versus how much it will cost to settle.
 Settlements do not equal admissions of wrongdoing.
 In fact, the vast majority of settlement agreements contain language specifically denying liability.
 97% of all civil cases in this country result in dismissal or settlement.
 If you want to invest in litigating your case, our BitTorrent download lawyer in Chicago has the experience to help you do that.
 Effectively and decisively.
 However, if you weigh the costs and burdens of litigation and decide you would prefer to settle because of the general financial benefit of doing so, we can help you to reach a settlement that is reasonable and financially wise for you.
 One of the keys to the settlement of a torrent download case is to enter settlement negotiations as early as possible, to curtail any argument by the plaintiff that they have expended large amounts of time and resources pursuing their claims against you.

 Have You Been Accused of BitTorrent Copyright Infringement?
 Call An Aggressive Defense Lawyer for Alleged BitTorrent Downloads

 The Russell Firm always charges a reasonable flat fee to settle torrent download copyright infringement cases.
-We also give discounts to senior citizens, full-time students, veterans and active duty members of the military.
+We also give discounts to senior citizens, full-time students, veterans, and active-duty members of the military.
 You can call 312-994-2424 seven days per week for a free consultation regarding your BitTorrent copyright infringement case.
 Attorney Erin Russell personally handles every free consultation.
 If you hire our Chicago BitTorrent download lawyer to represent you, Erin will personally handle your case from beginning to end.
 You will never be handed off to a staff member or associate lawyer.
 We accept payment of our fees by cash, credit card, and now by BitCoin and Ethereum.

 Use the form on this page to contact us regarding your BitTorrent Copyright Infringement matter.
 You may also email or call us at (312) 994-2424 to make an appointment.